spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/shape-analysis/normalizing-morphometrics-compressions/normalization-pipeline.rst

 Metrics are normalized using the non-compressed levels above and below the compression site using the equation in the figure below.

-Additionally, if the ``-normalize-hc`` flag is used, metrics are normalized using a database built from healthy control subjects.
+Additionally, if the ``-normalize-hc 1`` flag is used, metrics are normalized using a database built from healthy control subjects.
 This database uses the PAM50 template as an anatomical reference system.